codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. Amazon
+ 1. Enigma Machine
- 2. eBay
+ 2. Skipjack
- 3. Overstock
+ 3. Clipper Chip
- 4. Shopify
+ 4. Nautilus

 <details>
   <summary>Answer</summary>
-  Amazon
+  Clipper Chip
 </details>